 The way he smiles or pushes his glasses up his nose.
 Or, the way his hands move when he becomes animated during a conversation.
 All these small gestures which remind me “this is the man I love.”
 While these things are not “him,” they are most certainly part of him.

-From my window, I could observe he was happy being surrounded by his family and talking with his sons.
+From the window, I could observe he was content and joyful surrounded by his family and talking with his sons.
 Two of them held a football.
-I can only assume they were discussing “footballeese” — a language unknown to me but in which they are fluent.
+I can only assume they were discussing “footballeese”—a language unknown to me but in which they are fluent.

 The subject of their conversation is unimportant.